Bob Forsch

-Robert Herbert Forsch (January 13, 1950 - November 3, 2011) was an American professional baseball player who spent most of his sixteen years in Major League Baseball (MLB) with the St. Louis Cardinals (1974–1988) before finishing his playing career with the Houston Astros (1988–1989).
-He was a member of the 1982 World Series Champions and National League (NL) pennant winners in 1985 and 1987.
+Robert Herbert Forsch (January 13, 1950 – November 3, 2011) was an American professional baseball pitcher.
+He played 16 seasons in Major League Baseball (MLB) for the St. Louis Cardinals and Houston Astros.
+He was a member of the 1982 World Series champions and National League (NL) pennant winners in 1985 and 1987.

 A twenty-game winner in 1977, he is fourth amongst all Cardinals pitcher in victories with 163.
 He is also the only player in team history to pitch more than one no-hitter, achieving it twice in 1978 and 1983.
 He and Ken Forsch are the only brothers to have each performed the feat in the majors.

 Early years

 Forsch graduated from Hiram Johnson High School in Sacramento, California, and attended Sacramento City College.
 He was drafted by the St. Louis Cardinals in the 26th round of the 1968 Major League Baseball draft as a third baseman, eight rounds after his brother was selected by the Houston Astros.
 His batting records as an infielder-outfielder were .224 for the Sarasota Cards in 1968, .203 for Lewiston in 1969, .235 for Modesto also in 1969, .149 for Modesto in 1970, .133 for Lewiston also in 1970, and .088 for Cedar Rapids also in 1970.
 He compiled a .223 batting average with four home runs before he was converted to a pitcher with the Cards' low A affiliate, the Lewiston Broncs, in 1970.
 Forsch went 41–37 with a 3.96 earned run average over four and a half seasons pitching in their farm system.